CLMBRs/communication-translation/README.md

 For other languages, the naming convention for the `executable` and `arguments` should be the same.

+Note that you need to establish the enviroment to be the same as the dependencies and change the `source activate [env_name]` command to your own established environment.
+Also check the data path parameter in each `.yml` file.
+This is somewhat messed, which might cause errors.

 ## Acknowledgements
 Part of the code is based on